-This one pot vegan mushroom stroganoff could not be easier to make and is so full of flavour making it the perfect winter comfort food.
+This one pot vegan mushroom stroganoff takes just 30 minutes and is so full of flavour making it the perfect winter comfort food.
 Everything comes together and cooks in just one pot making cooking and clean up so simple.
 Plus this variation on a family favourite is also dairy-free and vegan with a gluten free option.

-There is nothing more cozy and comforting than a big bowl of rich and warm pasta.
-Beef stroganoff is a family favourite comfort food, from its Russion origins through to the dinner tables of families around the world.
+Usually made with beef in a creamy sour-cream based sauce, stroganoff is a family favourite comfort food, from its Russian origins through to the dinner tables of families around the world.
 It’s a classic that many people grew up eating and becomes a little nostalgic, evoking memories of those big family dinners.

 - Onion + garlic – This forms the base of the dish and begins the flavour journey.

-- Mushrooms – I’m using swiss browns for that super earthy flavour, but really any mushrooms such as white button mushrooms or portobello would work.
+- Mushrooms – I’m using swiss browns for that super earthy flavour and I think they work the best for this recipe, but really any mushrooms such as white button mushrooms or portobello would work.

-- Paprika, dijon and soy sauce – these ingredients are giving us all those classic stroganoff flavours and really making this dish super flavourful.
+- Paprika, dijon and soy sauce – these ingredients are giving us all those classic umami flavours that we expect from a stroganoff and really make this dish super flavourful.

 - Stock – for that classic, hearty flavour, if you can get vegan beef stock use it.
 I use the Massel brand which is easily available in supermarkets but you can just use a good quality vegetable stock instead.
 The quality of your stock is important as this is what your pasta cooks in giving it the bulk of the flavour.

-- Pasta – I like to use a smaller type pasta such as spirals for this as they cook best in the one pot.
+- Pasta – I like to use a smaller type pasta such as spirals for this as they cook best in the one pot plus the sauce get’s caught in all the little grooves.
+This recipe also works with gluten-free or a high protein legume based pasta to increase the protein per serve.

-- Coconut cream – this is optional but gives that classic creamy finish to the dish.
+- Coconut cream – gives that classic creamy finish to the dish.

 How to make vegan stroganoff